 GitHub

-How certificates are fetched from Certificate Transparency logs
+How certificates are fetched from classic Certificate Transparency logs.

-On startup, fetches the Chrome-trusted CT log list from Google's log_list.json.
-Filters out rejected and retired logs.
-Merges with custom logs from config.
+On startup the server fetches the Chrome-trusted log list from Google and the Apple log list in parallel, filters out rejected and retired logs, dedupes by log ID, and merges in any custom logs from config.

 2. Spawn watchers

 Each CT log gets its own async task (tokio spawn).
 Tasks run independently.
-If state file exists, resumes from saved position.
+If a state file exists, each watcher resumes from its saved position.

 3. Poll tree size

-Watcher calls /ct/v1/get-sth to get current tree size.
-Compares with tracked position to determine new entries.
+The watcher calls /ct/v1/get-sth to read the current tree size and compares it with the tracked position to find new entries.

 4. Fetch entries